INEC may review Edo, Ondo guber timetable next week – The Sun Nigeria

 Romanus Ugwu, Abuja

-The Independent National Electoral Commission (INEC) may on Thursday next week, during its proposed meeting, decide on reviewing activities for the Edo and Ondo States governorship polls and other pending bye-elections.
+The Independent National Electoral Commission (INEC) may review activities for the Edo and Ondo states governorship polls and other pending bye-elections next week.

-The Commission, in a statement issued by the National Commissioner and Chairman, Information and Voter Education Committee, Festus Okoye, said that it understands the need for timely resumption of activities in view of the governorship elections and the bye-elections in Bayelsa, Imo and Plateau States
+In a statement issued by its National Commissioner and Chairman, Information and Voter Education Committee, Mr. Festus Okoye, the electoral body said it understood the need for timely resumption of its activities in view of the governorship elections and bye-elections in Bayelsa, Imo and Plateau states

 “The Commission met on Thursday and deliberated on a number of issues including preparations for the conduct of Edo and Ondo governorship elections, the upcoming bye elections in Bayelsa, Imo and Plateau states and plans for resumption of normal activities.